-Directors’ employment contracts and service agreements are almost always drawn up by public companies and larger private firms, but this is not common practice in small owner-managed companies – unless the company has multiple owner-directors, which increases the likelihood of disagreements arising.
+Public companies (PLCs) and larger private firms usually provide directors with employment contracts and service agreements.
+However, this is not common practice in small owner-managed companies – unless there are multiple owner-directors, which increases the likelihood of disagreements arising.

-If you’re the sole director and shareholder of a company, there’s no great need to protect yourself with a contract because you’re unlikely to take yourself to an employment tribunal.
+If you’re the sole director and shareholder of a company, there’s no great need to protect yourself with a contract, because you’re not going to take yourself to an employment tribunal.
 However, there are certain benefits to being an employee of your own company – namely, you may be able to claim redundancy pay if your company becomes insolvent.

 Do I need to register my company as an employer?